 If left untreated, TB is a life-threatening illness.
-Even delays in treatment can have a devastating impact on an affected individual’s health.
+Even delays in treatment can have a devastating impact on a person’s health.
 But TB is curable with antibiotics.
-The sooner TB is diagnosed and treated the better.
-TB treatment also prevents people with infectious TB passing it on to others.
+The sooner the illness is diagnosed and treated the better, both in terms of the patient’s health and stopping them from passing it on to others.

 A person with untreated infectious TB passes the illness on to 10-15 other people, on average, each year without knowing.

-The majority of people who breathe in TB bacteria do not become unwell.
-Their immune systems are strong enough to clear TB completely, or hold it in a latent – or dormant – state.
-Latent TB can become active, making someone ill, if their immune system later becomes compromised.
-However, a person with latent TB cannot pass TB on to others.
+Most people who breathe in TB bacteria do not become unwell.
+Their immune systems are strong enough to clear TB completely, or hold it in a latent — or sleeping — state.
+Latent TB can later become active, making someone ill, if their immune system is weakened.
+A person with latent TB cannot pass TB on to others.